Over the past few years, we have been able to create a farm business and make money homesteading.

 Here are a few ways that we can afford to grow our homestead on one income:

-- My husband is a cattle rancher; we have a small herd of cattle, but he also takes on seasonal work for our neighbor’s ranch.
+My husband is a cattle rancher; we have a small herd of cattle, but he also takes on seasonal work for our neighboring cattle ranch.

-- I craft soap from our goat’s milk and sell at vendor/craft fairs throughout the year.
+I make craft soap from our goat’s milk and sell at vendor/craft fairs throughout the year.
 I also make a variety of herbal salves, balms, scrubs, and more to sell at events.

 Here are a few more things we do to save money:

-So, there you have it.
-Those are some ways that we afford to live our homestead dreams.
+So, there you have it, how we make money homesteading.
+And a few ways that we afford to live our homestead dreams.
 What have you done to grow your homestead dreams?